 What your business needs to know about fiduciary liability

 Your business, like many, likely offers employees certain benefits to employees like 401(k) plans, health insurance, and disability insurance.
-While these are important factors in your employees staying on withman and woman signing contract paper your company or new employees accepting offers of employment, it adds an additional layer of financial responsibility and compliance for your business.
+While these are important factors in your employees staying on with your company or new employees accepting offers of employment, it adds an additional layer of financial responsibility and compliance for your business.
 The Employee Retirement Income Security Act (ERISA) states that anyone who is overseeing employee benefits can be held liable for mismanagement of these benefits.

 The best way to protect yourself and your business from the potential compliance errors is through fiduciary liability, as this kind of policy covers any associated legal costs to defend against claims of errors and a breach of fiduciary duty.
 If you’ve never heard of this kind of liability insurance, you’re not alone.
 ERISA doesn’t require it, but it’s a good idea for your business to consider this type of coverage to ensure that your business isn’t at increased risk.